 The author would like to acknowledge that many of the descriptions of the organisations referred to above, come directly from the organisations own website.

-These organisations are in a strong position to detail their history, achievements and objective and it is for this reason that a direct lift has been used for the ultimate goal of increasing awareness, garnering support and strengthening the fantastic UK General Aviation Industry.
+These organisations are best placed to detail their history, achievements and objective and it is for this reason that a direct lift has been used for the ultimate goal of increasing awareness, garnering support and strengthening the fantastic UK General Aviation Industry.

 Get Into Flying also wishes to acknowledge that behind every flight, there are a wealth of organisations and individuals that help keep us safe and able to enjoy our flying.
 From Airfield Operators and all who work for them, Fuel Companies and the delivery network, Fire and Rescue Services, Maintenance Organisation, Air Traffic Service Units, Military controllers and the Distress and Diversion Cell, The CAA and EASA, to name but a few, without the support and services provided by each and every one of you, the UK GA community would like face a significant greater number of challenges than it does today.